 CC Travels: The Ocean Club, Bahamas

-If you follow Cailíní Coastal regularly on Instagram, you may have seen our stories from a vacation my family & I took to the Bahamas late last month.
-I received so many DMs asking about the iconic resort we stayed at, The Ocean Club.
-I promised I would do a blog sharing our experience...so here it is!
+If you follow Cailíní Coastal regularly on Instagram, you may have seen our stories from a vacation my family & I took to the Bahamas late last month at The Ocean Club.
+This was our second visit to the iconic Bahamian resort (we visited last February for the first time) and we enjoyed it equally as much as we did last year.

 xo Meg